UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/about.md

 ---
 layout: page
-title: "About the Consulting Workshop"
+title: "About the Consulting Program"
 ---

-The Statistical Consulting Program is a __free Statistics clinic operated by the Department of Statistics at the University of Chicago for the members of the UChicago community__.
+The Statistical Consulting Program is a __free Statistics "Clinic and beyond" program operated by the Department of Statistics at the University of Chicago for the members of the UChicago community__.

 ![name of the image]({{ site.baseurl }}/images/Classical-statistics-versus-statistical-learning-collision-of-thought-styles1-e1452609111146.jpeg)